North Wales, Pennsylvania: Government

 North Wales has a borough form of government with a mayor and a nine-member borough council.
 The mayor is Neil McDevitt and the President of Council is Sal Amato.
+Neil McDevitt was the first deaf person to be elected mayor of a municipality in the United States.

-The borough is part of the Fourth Congressional District (represented by Rep. Madeleine Dean), the 61st State House District (represented by State Representative Liz Hanbidge) and the 12th State Senate District (represented by State Senator Maria Collett).
+The borough is part of the Fourth Congressional District (represented by Rep. Madeleine Dean), the 61st State House District (represented by State Representative Liz Hanbidge) and the 24th State Senate District (represented by State Senator Tracy Pennycuick).

 Police

 The North Wales Police Department has four full-time and four part-time officers.
-The department was headed by Former Police Kenneth Veit, who was the Police Chief from 1973 to 2003.
-Chief Barry J. Hackert served from 2003 - 2013, at which point Hackert was suspended for involvement in an off-duty assault in Poconos, Pennsylvania.
+The department was headed by Kenneth Veit, who was the Chief of Police from 1973 to 2003.
+Chief Barry J. Hackert served from 2003 - 2013, at which point Hackert was suspended for involvement in an off-duty assault in the Poconos.
 Hackert subsequently resigned.
 Alex Levy was hired as the new chief in 2013.
 In 2022, North Wales Borough hired David Erenius as its new Chief of Police.